astronomer/docs/learn/debugging-dags.md

 - If your tasks have the `depends_on_past` parameter set to `True`, those newly added tasks won't run until you set the state of prior task runs.
 - When running many instances of a task or DAG, be mindful of scaling parameters and configurations.
 Airflow has default settings that limit the amount of concurrently running DAGs and tasks.
 See [Scaling Airflow to optimize performance](airflow-scaling-workers.md) to learn more.
 - If you are using task decorators and your tasks are not showing up in the **Graph** and **Grid** view, make sure you are calling your tasks.
 See also [Introduction to Airflow decorators](airflow-decorators.md).
-- Double check your task dependencies and trigger rules.
+- Check your task dependencies and trigger rules.
 See [Manage DAG and task dependencies in Airflow](managing-dependencies.md).
 Consider recreating your DAG structure with [EmptyOperators](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/empty/index.html) to ensure that your dependencies are structured as expected.
 - As of Airflow 2.6, the [`task_queued_timeout`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#task-queued-timeout) parameter controls how long tasks can be in queued state before they are either retried or marked as failed.
 The default is 600 seconds.
 - If you are using the CeleryExecutor in an Airflow version earlier than 2.6 and tasks get stuck in the `queued` state, consider turning on [`stalled_task_timeout`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#stalled-task-timeout).